thai321/pig-game/README.md

 Update rules:

-- A player losses his entire score when he rolls two 6 in a row.
+- Option: * A player losses his entire score when he rolls two 6 in a row.
 After that , it's the next player's turn
 - Add an input field "Final Score", so the players can set or change their winning score during the game.
+- Add a third dice to the game, so that there are two dices now.
+The player looses his current socre when one of them is a 1